 - Can not exert yourself fully when you are running

-I think the best example of what you do to your endurance is to look at a house plant that’s suffering from water.
+I think the best example of what you do to your self with too little water is to look at a house plant that’s suffering from water.

 You’re cells are looking just as bedraggled.
-Because your blood needs water to carry oxygen and nutrients to cells, without proper hydration there is no way to keep up your stamina and endurance so that speed really can’t happen.
+Because your blood needs water to carry oxygen and nutrients to cells, without proper hydration there is no way to give your all to your training or your running.

 3. Increase Your Mileage Each Week

-I always try to make time to run quite a bit farther than normal on my weekends.
+I always try to make time to run quite a bit farther than normal on my weekends .If you gradually build up your miles like this, you will not overtax your body and mind.
+Increasing weekly mileage naturally increases endurance.

 4. Keep a Running Journal